Shocking Cabinet Makeover! Ditch the drop cloths & see how gel stain transforms cabinets in jaw-dropping pics. DIY magic

 - If you are refinishing cabinets, remove all the doors and hardware, label each, and diagram where they go.

 - Clean and de-grease the surface well.
 Wash and rinse well after degreasing to avoid leaving residue behind.

 - Work in a well-ventilated area.
-Use gloves to avoid getting stain on your hands.
+Use gloves to avoid getting stains on your hands.
 Open the gel stain can and stir well.
 The gel stain is very gloppy but will smooth out after stirring.

 - If the surface is unfinished, prep sand with 120 and 150-grade sandpaper to rough up your surface.
 If the surface is finished, use slightly stronger grade sandpaper to rough up the finish.

 - Work in sections and do not stop while are working.
 The staining process is pretty quick, but don’t stop until done to avoid overlap marks and have a nice even finish.

 - Apply a slip coat of mineral spirits because it helps the stain glide on, spread evenly, and reduces lap marks.

 - Saturate the foam brush then get it on the surface quickly.
 Completely spread it out, then wipe it off.
-You will literally glop the gel stain onto several areas of the surface.
+You will glop the gel stain onto several areas of the surface.

 - Spread the stain out to a nice even coat with a shop towel.

 - Remove the excess stain.
 Toss stained towels in the bucket.
 Be sure to wipe all of your edges so you don’t accidentally leave glops of a stain behind.

 - As you get the stain off the surface, start wiping with the grain of the wood.
 Check your surface to see if you missed anything.

 - Let it dry overnight before applying a second coat.
 I did two coats of gel stain using the same process.

 - Allow drying for 24 hours before top coating.

 While the stain looks gorgeous after gel staining, it almost seems like you can skip top coating but don’t do that!